-- (a) Only the court or an intake officer may authorize detention, community detention, or shelter care for a child who may be in need of supervision or delinquent. - (b) If a child is taken into custody under this subtitle, the child may be placed in detention or community detention prior to a hearing if: - (1) Such action is required to protect the child or others; or - (2) The child is likely to leave the jurisdiction of the court. - (c) A child taken into custody under this subtitle may be placed in emergency shelter care or community detention prior to a hearing if: - (1) (i) Such action is required to protect the child or person and property of others; - (ii) The child is likely to leave the jurisdiction of the court; or - (iii) There is no parent, guardian, or custodian or other person able to provide supervision and care for the child and return the child to the court when required; and - (2) (i) 1.
-Continuation of the child in the child's home is contrary to the welfare of the child: and - 2.
+- (a) Only the court or an intake officer may authorize detention or shelter care for a child who may be in need of supervision or delinquent.
+The local department, pursuant to regulations promulgated by the Department of Human Resources, may authorize shelter care for a child who may be in need of assistance. - (b) If a child is taken into custody, the child may be placed in detention prior to a hearing if: - (1) Such action is required to protect the child or person and property of others; - (2) The child is likely to leave the jurisdiction of the court; or - (3) There are no parents, guardian, or custodian or other person able to provide supervision and care for the child and return the child to the court when required. - (c) A child taken into custody may be placed in emergency shelter care prior to a hearing if: - (1) One or more of the circumstances stated in subsection (b) of this section exist; and - (2) (i) 1.
+Continuation of the child in the child's home is contrary to the welfare of the child; and - 2.
 Removal of the child from the child's home is reasonable under the circumstances due to an alleged emergency situation and in order to provide for the safety of the child; or - (ii) 1.
-Reasonable but unsuccessful efforts have been made to prevent or eliminate the need for removal from the child's home; and - 2.
-As appropriate, reasonable efforts are being made to return the child to the child's home. - (d) (1) If the child is not released, the intake officer or the official who authorized detention, community detention, or shelter care under this section shall immediately file a petition to authorize continued detention, community detention, or shelter care. - (2) A hearing on the petition shall be held not later than the next court day, unless extended FOR NO MORE THAN $7 \frac{3}{2} \frac{5}{2}$ DAYS by the court upon good cause shown. - (3) Reasonable notice, oral or written, stating the time, place, and purpose of the hearing, shall be given to the child and, if they can be found, the child's parents, guardian, or custodian.
+Reasonable, but unsuccessful, efforts have been made to prevent or eliminate the need for removal from the child's home; and - 2.
+As appropriate, reasonable efforts are being made to return the child to the child's home. - (d) (1) If the child is not released, the intake officer or the official who authorized detention or shelter care shall immediately file a petition to authorize continued detention or shelter care. - (2) A hearing on the petition shall be held not later than the next court day, unless extended by the court upon good cause shown. - (3) Reasonable notice, oral or written, stating the time, place, and purpose of the hearing, shall be given to the child and, if they can be found, the child's parents, guardian, or custodian.